Neon in ultrashort and intense x rays from free electron lasers: Atomic electronic structure of multiply-ionized neon

 \subsection{Relativistic multiconfiguration approach}

 We pursue quite accurate electronic structure calculations with state-of-the-art atomic theory~\cite{Grant:RQ-07,Froese:MC-16}.
 This avails detailed fine-structure-resolved information.
 Yet, nonetheless, we make the configuration approximation for the atomic structure to simplify the description.
-This refers to Hartree-Fock-Slater theory in which the configurations of neon~$1s^{\ell} \, 2s^m \, 2p^n$ with~$\ell, m, n \in \mathbb N_0 \land \ell, m \leq 2 \land n \leq 6$ are the actual electronic states~\cite{Bhalla:AR-73,Froese:MC-16}.
-In other words, we probabilistically average the over the fine-structure resolved results to obtain configuration-averaged quantities.
-These are the only ones that are used in the subsequently.
+This refers to Hartree-Fock-Slater theory in which the configurations of neon [Eq.~\eref{eq:configurations} below] are the actual electronic states~\cite{Bhalla:AR-73,Froese:MC-16}.
+In other words, we probabilistically average~\footnote{ This averaging is frequently also referred to as ``statistical average'' which is a misnomer in mathematical terms.} over the fine-structure resolved results to obtain configuration-averaged quantities.
+These are the only ones that are used subsequently.

 To understand the electronic structure of the atom and photoionization, electronic, and radiative transitions in all cationic charge states, the cationic configurations are generated starting from the neutral atom by systematically removing electrons.
 We frequently abbreviate these configurations by their occupation numbers, \ie, for neon in~$1s^{\ell} \, 2s^m \, 2p^n$, we simply write~$\ell m n$.
 As we consider only cationic configurations, the occupation numbers are, thereby, restricted to the maximum number found for the ground state of the atom, \ie, the configurations of neon form the set